-As the link between the production (generation) of electricity and delivery (distribution) to consumers, transmission plays a vital role in helping to ensure that consumers have low-cost, reliable energy.
+As the link between the mass production (generation) of electricity and delivery (distribution) to consumers, transmission plays a vital role in helping to ensure that consumers have low-cost, reliable electricity.
 The transmission system can be impacted by changes in either supply or demand for energy.
-Further, as more, and smaller generation facilities are added to the distribution system (also known as distributed generation), the dynamic and interconnected nature of the electricity system requires transmission to adapt to resulting changes in flows of electricity.
+Further, as more and smaller generation or storage facilities are added to the distribution system (also known as distributed energy resources), the dynamic and interconnected nature of the electricity system requires transmission to adapt to resulting changes in flows of electricity.

 While transmission is a critical component in providing electric service, it currently accounts for a much smaller percentage of utility costs than either generation or distribution facilities.
-For example, transmission typically accounts for about 15 percent of the costs of providing electric service while generation and distribution account for the other 85 percent.
+The US Energy Information Administration reports that transmission accounts for 12.1 percent of the costs of providing electric service while generation and distribution account for the other 87.9 percent.
 Utilities that move large amounts of power over long distances tend to have relatively more transmission costs as a percentage of total costs due to the length of the transmission lines and the line losses experienced in the transport of electricity.